 Nancy's experience at Grinnell College allows her to represent the staff from a variety of perspectives.
 During the 17 years she has been with the College as both a non-exempt and exempt employee, Nancy has worked in 3 different departments at 7 locations across campus.
 This has given her a broad perspective of the college.
 Nancy is glad to have a chance to speak for the interests and concerns of the staff at Grinnell College.

-Sharon is originally from Grinnell, Iowa, and now resides in rural Newton with her fiancé, Mike Kubovich, and her clowder of cats.
+Sharon is originally from Grinnell, Iowa, and now resides in Newton.
 Her employment at Grinnell College began in the Office of International Students and Minority Affairs during the Summer of 1983.
 She went on to work in the offices of Off-Campus Study and the Registrar, and has been in Burling Library as the Administrative Assistant to the Librarian for over 20 years.
 Over the years, she has observed many aspects of the Grinnell College community, and appreciates the opportunity to be a staff advocate particularly focusing on professional development and training, and promotion and recognition of organizational memberships for support staff on campus.

 Diane Hawkins' employment at Grinnell College began in the Accounting Office the Fall of 1981.
 During her years at the College, she has also worked in the offices of the Registrar and Dining Services, and is currently in the Career Development Office as Technical Assistant II.
 Diane has observed many aspects of the Grinnell College community, and appreciates the opportunity to be a staff advocate focusing on issues dealing with campus climate.
 She would like to work on improving communication, building trust within the campus community and promote opportunities for open and honest dialogue allowing individuals to have their voices heard.
 Diane is beginning her second year on Staff Council.